blue bulletin from bcidaho

 Blood pressure

-The best way to check your blood pressure is with a blood pressure reading using a blood pressure cuff.
+The best way to check your blood pressure is by using a blood pressure cuff.
 A blood pressure reading tells you how hard your blood is pushing against your arteries as your heart beats and rests.
-Getting a blood pressure reading at your yearly wellness exam with your doctor can help you keep an eye on your blood pressure.
+You can also get a blood pressure reading at your yearly wellness exam with your doctor.

 Here are some blood pressure ranges to keep in mind: